xmiinaa/xmiinaa.github.io/README.md

 # xmiinaa.github.io
-A website about me, Amina
+A website about me, by me